What is a balance sheet projection?

 These assets typically last for years, but their value needs to be forecasted yearly due to depreciation.
 This can make predictions tricky at times, but you can use roll-forward calculations for both to determine the change in any value.

 Goodwill is a specialist intangible asset class that comes into play when companies are acquired.
 It reflects a company’s financial standing with customers, suppliers, investors, or stakeholders.
+Unless you’re on a spending spree, it rarely comes into play, but it is still good to have on your projected balance sheet.

 Debts

-In accounting, debt is treated differently because it accrues interest expense whereas liabilities do not.
+In accounting, debt is treated differently because it accrues interest expense, whereas liabilities do not.
 Long-term debt projections are calculated using the opening balance as a starting point, then adding any interest and subtracting repayments.

 It’s worth including some disclosure on when the debt is set to be paid off, even if a company plans on borrowing more in the future.
+This is because it's assumed that companies are continuously paying off and refinancing debts to maintain a healthy capital structure.

 Equities and retained earnings